What is the difference between murder and wrongful death?

 Wrongful Death Attorney Dekalb County GA

 Andrew R. Lynch is the kind of wrongful death attorney Dekalb County GA residents can count on for results.
 If you have recently lost a loved one because of the negligent or careless actions of another party, you might wonder whether or not you can file a claim.
 These types of cases are generally very complex and may require the expertise and attention of a Dekalb County wrongful death attorney.
-To discuss your options in further detail, please call The Lynch Law Group now.
+To discuss your options in further detail, please call The Law Offices Of Andrew Lynch now.

 How exactly is “murder” different from “wrongful death”?